 Since 1995, the Center has specialized in asylum cases, and currently focuses on asylum claims in Immigration Court.
 Applicants must have at least two years of practice experience in U.S. immigration and asylum law.
 The Fellow must be a member of a bar at the start of the Fellowship period.

-The fellow will receive full tuition and fees in the LL.M. program at Georgetown University, and a stipend in excess of $52,000 in each of the two years.
+The fellow will receive full tuition and fees in the LL.M. program at Georgetown University, and a stipend of about $53,500 in each of the two years.
 On successful completion of the requirements, the Fellow will be granted the degree of Master of Laws (Advocacy) with distinction.

 Recent holders of this fellowship include Andrea Goodman (1996-98), Michele Pistone (1997-99), Rebecca Story (1998-2000),Virgil Wiebe (1999-2001), Anna Marie Gallagher (2000-02), Regina Germain (2001-2003), Dina Francesca Haynes (2002-2004), Diane Uchimiya (2003-2005), Jaya Ramji-Nogales (2004-2006), Denise Gilman (2005-2007), Susan Benesch (2006-2008), Kate Aschenbrenner (2007-2009), Anjum Gupta (2008-2010), Alice Clapman (2009-2011), Geoffrey Heeren (2010-2012), Heidi Altman (2011-2013) and Laila Hlass (2012-2014).
 The current fellows are Lindsay Harris and Jean Han.